Our Goal & Vision:

-AMERINDIAN, INC. was originally established as a "base camp" to provide for the essential physical needs of our people, and then for teaching the Spiritual laws of our Creator.
-We wanted to be culturally sensitive, environmentally and technologically appropriate, economically sustainable, and to empower our people to learn job skills which will make our people self-sufficient.
+Once AMERINDIAN, INC. has established itself as a "base camp" to provide for the essential physical needs, it will expand into greater facilities designed and constructed to be hubs for teaching the Spiritual laws of our Creator.
+Each hub will be culturally sensitive, environmentally and technologically appropriate, economically sustainable, and will empower our people to learn job skills which will make our people self-sufficient.

-Twenty years ago when AMERINDIAN, INC. first became a “legal” organization, we proposed to build a multi-purpose community center and retreat.
-It would have served children and adults alike to reclaim that indigenous birthright which was lost over the last five generations through no fault of our own.
-The difference in this building as opposed to other buildings throughout this country was to be in the "process" that goes into the "product".
-That "process" would be spiritual in nature rather than just physical.
+AMERINDIAN, INC. proposes to build a multi-purpose community center and retreat.
+It will serve children and adults alike to reclaim that indigenous birthright which was lost over the last five generations through no fault of our own.
+The difference in this building as opposed to other buildings throughout this country will be in the "process" that goes into the "product".
+That "process" will be spiritual in nature rather than just physical.

-The "Four Corners" area (where Colorado, Arizona, Utah, and New Mexico meet) was designated to receive the prototype facility.
+The "Four Corners" area (where Colorado, Arizona, Utah, and New Mexico meet) will be designated to receive the prototype facility.
 The needs in this part of the country are profound.
 Birth defects are twice the national average due to damage which has been caused by low-level radiation.
-Our people still suffer from the implied violence of poverty and racism.
+Most suffer from the implied violence of poverty and racism.
 Almost all are lacking in self-esteem and hope.
 Even the gifted ones experience a loss of their own culture and traditions due to misappropriation by outsiders.